mokgadiphasha/TaxiNavigator/README.md

 # **Future Plans**

 - Add adequate testing - testing is in progress.
 - Use CI/CD.
+- Add filter functionality for the admin user.
 - Log exceptions for uncaught exceptions so that the app improves in those areas.
 - Log and allow admins to download the requested routes that are not in the system so they may be added later.

 - Front-end implementation.